avalcarcel9/Website/content/about/index.md

 I earned my M.S. in Biostatistics from University of Pennsylvania in 2017.
 My thesis proposed a novel machine learning algorithm, MIMoSA, to automatically detect T2 hyperintense white matter lesions in multiple sclerosis.
 Before coming to Penn, I obtained my undergraduate degree in Biology and Statistics (Honors) from University of Connecticut.

+<center>:earth_americas:</center>

 Outside of biostatistics and data science, I love to wander where the wifi is weak.
 Sometimes it is in-tents.
-Here are some of my favorites.
+The photo at the top of this page is from the hiking a cloud forest in Monteverde Costa Rica.
+Here are some of my other favorites adventures.

 Not sure I understood the gravity of the whole sky diving thing.

 <center>![picture](/img/skydive.jpeg)</center>

 I tried to see the sunset in San Diego but then I got dusk in my eyes...

 <center>![picture](/img/sunset.jpg)</center>

 Throwback to my days studying abroad in Granada Spain.
 Though this was actually in Ronda, it is my favorite hike of all time since its not too main-stream.

 <center>![picture](/img/ronda.jpeg)</center>